Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Mobile-Scanner.md

 | `imageResolution` | `full` / `reduced` | Image resolution for PDF conversion: `full` = original size, `reduced` = max 1200px on longest side.
 Only applies when `convertToPdf` is true. |
 | `pageFormat` | `keep` / `A4` / `letter` | Page format for converted PDFs: `keep` = original image dimensions, `A4` = A4 page size, `letter` = US Letter page size.
 Only applies when `convertToPdf` is true. |
 | `stretchToFit` | `true` / `false` | Stretch images to fill entire page (may distort aspect ratio).
 If false, images are centered with preserved aspect ratio.
 Only applies when `convertToPdf` is true. |

+## Using Mobile Scanner in the desktop app

+Mobile Scanner also works in the Stirling PDF desktop app with the bundled local backend, with a few differences from the web/server setup:

+- Your phone and the desktop must be on the **same local network (LAN)**.
+- The QR code encodes the **desktop's LAN IP address** so the phone can reach it directly.
+- The desktop serves its own self-contained upload page (enabled by `STIRLING_PDF_TAURI_MODE`) instead of the normal web `/mobile-scanner` route, since a phone can't load the app's bundled webview UI.